haiderim/notebook/systemd-nspawn-c8.md

 `machinectl login cent8`

 ## Use host machine's network
-By default only loopback interface is available in the container, please refer the manual for more options
+By default only loopback interface is available in the container, please refer the manual for more options.
+By using host networking, you'll end using the network configuration of the host machine(no new network address will be assigned to the container)

 Remove `--network-veth` parameter from **/etc/systemd/system/machines.target.wants/systemd-nspawn@cent8.service**